 Colonial Williamsburg Public Archaeology Institute

 For more than 30 years, College of William and Mary students have learned excavation techniques and recording, as well as the identification of common eighteenth-century artifacts at Colonial Williamsburg field schools.
-This summer we will examine a site containing multiple overlapping structures dating from the 1600s through the early 20th century.

 This class provides students with practical training in archaeological field methods and public historic site interpretation.
 Students will participate in the surveying, recording and excavation of an active archaeological site.
 Participants in this course will learn how to: perform archaeological excavation techniques, identify archaeological artifacts and features and effectively communicate archaeological results to members of the public.

 Click Here for more information.